Alliance Manchester Business School – University of Manchester

 Consulting was the most popular post-MBA industry, attracting 23% of the Class of 2018 graduates.
 The next most popular choice was financial services at 21%, followed by technology at 18%, healthcare at 8%, retail at 7%, and manufacturing at 6%.

-For the MBA program beginning in Fall 2022, tuition is £47,000, no matter which path a student chooses to take, and includes fees and stage one core course textbooks.
-Estimated living expenses for a single student, including accommodation, is £1,100/month, which brings the total estimated expenses to £64,800 for the 18-month option, £61,500 for the 15-month option, and £58,200 for the shortest, 12-month option.
+For the MBA program beginning in Fall 2024, tuition is £48,000, no matter which path a student chooses to take, and includes fees and stage one core course textbooks.
+Estimated living expenses for a single student, including accommodation, is £1,100/month, which brings the total estimated expenses to £67,800 for the 18-month option and £64,500 for the 15-month option.

 All graduates of the University of Manchester will receive a loyalty bursary, which is a 20% discount on the tuition fees they are personally funding.
 For students who did not graduate from the University of Manchester, there are AMBS scholarships offered, some of which require a separate application and some do not, depending on the type of scholarship.
 The school notes that scholarships are rewarded on a rolling basis, so there is a significant advantage to applying as early as possible.
 AMBS offers both merit-based and need-based scholarships.
 Merit-based scholarships are awarded for outstanding academic backgrounds, high achievements in certain business sectors, and demonstration of exceptional leadership qualities.
 Alumni scholarships are made possible by generous alumni donors and require both a demonstration of financial need as well as an outstanding application.
 There are a number of other niche scholarships open to only UK citizens or females.